Marionville, Missouri: Government

 On April 21, 2014, the Marionville mayor, Dan Clevenger, resigned.
-After longtime resident and career bigot Frazier Glenn Miller Jr. shot and killed three people outside a Jewish Community Center in Overland Park, Kansas, Clevenger initially stated that he supported Miller's beliefs but not his actions.
+After longtime resident and career bigot Frazier Glenn Miller Jr. shot and killed three people outside a Jewish Community Center in Overland Park, Kansas, reporters found out that Clevenger knew Miller and asked him about their relationship.
+Clevenger initially stuttered that he supported Miller's beliefs but not his actions.
 Clevenger's lost history of serving as Miller's mouthpiece for anti-Semitic rants were widely reported, and Clevenger made a bumbling series of remarks that centered around him recalling how nice Miller was (as long as he was interacting with other white men) and that he still felt "some" of Miller's conspiracy theories about Jews being evil were accurate (they weren't, and Clevenger was further discredited by confirmation of this).
-Two Marionville officials resigned and stated they would not serve in a government that included Celvenger, and a 4–1 vote by aldermen to begin the impeachment process prompted Clevenger's decision to quit.
+Two Marionville officials stated they would not serve in a government that included Clevenger and resigned from service, and a 4–1 vote by aldermen to begin the impeachment process prompted Clevenger's decision to quit.
 Clevenger later said that none of his opponents were against his views and simply used his actions as an excuse to get his office, and speculated that he would be able to win back the Mayor's office in the near future.
-As of 2025, Clevenger has not attempted any such campaigns.
+As of 2026, Clevenger has not attempted any such campaigns.